tien/polkahub/README.md

       plugins={accountProviders}
       getBalance={async (address: SS58String) => {
         // Some plugins show the balance of an account for reference.
-        // Use your favorite provider, or ignore / return null to disable return null;
+        // Use your polkadot client, or ignore / return null to disable. return null;
       }}
       getIdentity={async (address: SS58String) => {
         // Some plugins show the identity of an account for reference.
-        // Use your favorite provider, or ignore / return null to disable return null;
+        // Use your polkadot client, or ignore / return null to disable. return null;
       }}
     >